SemanticMediaWiki/SemanticCite/docs/03-template-mapping.md

-## Template mapping
+## Template mapping and citation text rendering

-The generation of a citation text is handled by different rules resolved through the following process.
+The generation of a citation text is determined by rules and include:

+### Type assignment

-`MediaWiki:Sci-template-definition` describes and maps citation resource types to specific templates.
-A template will then describe the rules of how indentifiers are expected to be formatted in order to generate a citation text.
+`MediaWiki:Sci-template-definition` describes and maps citation resource types to specific templates with a template containing the rules of how identifiers are expected to be formatted and positioned to generate a citation text.

 <pre>
  online|SciteOnlineResourceFormatter